 Defence guides the overall political outlook

 Speculation aside, security policy is not merely about security.
-Politics cannot be neatly organised in separate containers that have no connection to one another.
+Politics cannot be neatly organised in separate containers that have no connection to each other.
 Defence is inextricably linked to a number of policies, from internal public order, to border management, and foreign affairs (with further implications on fiscal issues and the distribution of resources).

 The EU’s vision of a global power is anchored in peace, diplomacy, and economic prosperity.
 It is not about engaging in wars far from home in pursuit of dubious ends.
 For such a foreign policy to be sustainable and indeed consistent, it needs to be underpinned by a capable military capacity.
 Otherwise, it will remain exposed to the vicissitudes of internal politics from its partners to its east and west, such as Turkey and the USA.